spietz/Tensorflow-Project-Signs/README.md

 ["Convolutional Neural
 Networks"](https://www.coursera.org/learn/convolutional-neural-networks).
 The dataset is not provided here, but may be downloaded by navigating to the notebook of the assignment on Coursera.
-It has been reimplemented in a generic project template by MrGemy95
+Create a directory "datasets" and put the two h5-files in this.
+It has been re-implemented in the generic project template
 <https://github.com/MrGemy95/Tensorflow-Project-Template>.

 # Usage